 Joseph Priestley (1733-1804)

-In 1767 English chemist Joseph Priestley (1733-1804) creates the first artificially carbonated water; in 1771 Torbern Olaf Bergman of Sweden makes it from chalk and sulfuric acid.
+In 1767 English chemist Joseph Priestley (1733-1804) creates the first artificially carbonated (soda) water; in 1771 Torbern Olaf Bergman of Sweden makes it from chalk and sulfuric acid.
 In 1770 Priestley discovers sulfur dioxide, and coins the name "rubber" for the substance from an Am. tree that is good for wiping black lead pencil marks from paper - funny how a priest coins the term rubber?

 Antoine (Antoine-Laurent de) Lavoisier (1743-94)